LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/using-sde-attributes-in-routing.md

 3. Name the policy.
 4. Under **Conditions**, select the “custom.storeNumber” attribute you created in the previous step.
 5. Add the operator “=” (EQUALS).
+6. Select the data type.

+    Example: string
-6. In the **Enter a value** field, enter a value, for example, “12131.”
+7. In the **Enter a value** field, enter a value, for example, “12131.”
 This should be the same as the value of the SDE you will be sending through the messaging client.
-7. In **Actions**, select “Transfer to Skill.”
+8. In **Actions**, select “Transfer to Skill.”
-8. Select the skill you want to route to.
+9. Select the skill you want to route to.
-9. Save your policy.
+10. Save your policy.
-10. Enable the policy for it to start routing.
+11. Enable the policy for it to start routing.